Hui606/Install-CGAL-Bindings-for-python-and-java/README.md

-# Install-CGAL-Bindings-for-python
+# Install-CGAL-Bindings-for-python-and-java
-To introduce how to install cgal-swig-bindings for python and java
+To introduce how to install cgal-swig-bindings without using `pip install cgal-bindings`

 My computer is MacOS with python 3.7